We need some C background to fluently read the runtime source. If you are not familiar with C, here are some good resources:

 We will take Vere as the normative runtime for Core Academy.

-As we mentioned last time in the boot sequence lesson, the runtime spawns the king (king.c
+As we mentioned last time in the boot sequence lesson, the runtime spawns the king (king.c) and indirectly the serf (serf.c) processes.
+These both run for the lifetime of the Urbit process.

 There are two competing frames for how to structure the Urbit process: king/serf and urth/mars.